Abhiek187/MiniBrainAge/PRIVACY_POLICY.md

-## Mini Brain Age: Privacy policy
+## Brain Smarts: Privacy policy

-Welcome to the Mini Brain Age app for Android!
+Welcome to the Brain Smarts app for Android!

 This is an open source Android app developed by Abhishek Chaudhuri.
 The source code is available on GitHub; the app is also available on Google Play.